GSA/digitalgov.gov/content/post/2014-11-14-institute-for-education-sciences-usability-case-study.md

 date: 2014-11-14 10:00:32 -0400
 title: 'Institute of Education Sciences &amp;#8211; Usability Case Study'
 summary: 'After struggling with jargon-filled solicitations and a confusing website, some applicants were ready to give up on seeking grants from the Institute&nbsp;of Education Sciences (IES).
-Their complaints prompted a Plain Language makeover for the Institute’sfunding materials.
-As the research arm of the U.S. Education Department, IES’smission is to provide rigorous and relevant evidence'
+Their complaints prompted a Plain Language makeover for the Institute’s funding materials.
+As the research arm of the U.S. Education Department, IES’s mission is to provide rigorous and relevant evidence'
 authors: [katina-stapleton]
 categories:
   - Monthly Theme